 Of course, Bose’s ANC isn’t a miracle worker.
 It won’t do much good against incidental noise like slamming a door or dropping a plate.
 If you want to tackle the most sound, you just have to make sure that you get a good seal with your ear tips.

 The Bose QC Earbuds sound decent, though the frequency response won’t score many points with audiophiles.
 Bass notes get a hearty boost, nearly two-times that of the low-midrange notes.
 This can muffle the vocals a bit, especially during bass-heavy songs.
 While audiophiles may not rejoice, most average consumers will be pleased with the bass power for the extra kick it offers.

-Do the Bose QuietComfort Earbuds have good noise-canceling?
+Do the Bose Quietcomfort Earbuds have a custom EQ?